navamitha/decodelabs-task3/README.md

 SELECT * FROM project3
 WHERE Product = 'Laptop'
 AND OrderStatus = 'Shipped';

-3. ORDER BY — Sort Data
+3. ORDER BY — Sort Datasql
-sqlSELECT OrderID, Product, TotalPrice
+SELECT OrderID, Product, TotalPrice
 FROM project3
 ORDER BY TotalPrice DESC;

 SELECT OrderID, Product, TotalPrice
 FROM project3
 ORDER BY TotalPrice ASC;

-4. GROUP BY — Group Data
+4. GROUP BY — Group Datasql
-sqlSELECT Product, COUNT(*) AS TotalOrders
+SELECT Product, COUNT(*) AS TotalOrders
 FROM project3
 GROUP BY Product;

 SELECT OrderStatus, COUNT(*) AS TotalOrders
 FROM project3
 GROUP BY OrderStatus;

-5. COUNT — Count Records
+5. COUNT — Count Recordssql
-sqlSELECT COUNT(*) AS TotalOrders
+SELECT COUNT(*) AS TotalOrders
 FROM project3;

 SELECT Product, COUNT(*) AS TotalOrders
 FROM project3
 GROUP BY Product
 ORDER BY TotalOrders DESC;

-6. SUM — Total Revenue
+6. SUM — Total Revenuesql
-sqlSELECT SUM(TotalPrice) AS TotalRevenue
+SELECT SUM(TotalPrice) AS TotalRevenue
 FROM project3;

 SELECT Product, SUM(TotalPrice) AS TotalRevenue
 FROM project3
 GROUP BY Product
 ORDER BY TotalRevenue DESC;

-7. AVG — Average Values
+7. AVG — Average Valuessql
-sqlSELECT AVG(TotalPrice) AS AvgOrderValue
+SELECT AVG(TotalPrice) AS AvgOrderValue
 FROM project3;

 SELECT Product, AVG(TotalPrice) AS AvgOrderValue